Next: 5 Numerical Solutions

 When the projectile wave functions

-are all s-states ( and
+are all s-states (

 the interaction potential is of zero-range